-Keeping only the overall survey score
+1. Keeping only the overall survey score

 The mistake: The patient fills out the survey, you score the survey, you write down and store the overall score, and throw away the survey.
 Don’t throw away the survey!
-You need to keep not just the score, but the patient’s response to each individual question; otherwise you risk having a large set of data that is completely worthless from a research standpoint.
-Even if you don’t think that you want to do research, there is nothing worse that changing your mind and then realizing you can’t do anything with the data you worked so hard to collect.
+You need to keep not just the score, but the patient’s response to each individual question; otherwise, you risk having a large set of data that is completely worthless from a research standpoint.
+Even if you don’t think that you want to do research, there is nothing worse than changing your mind and then realizing you can’t do anything with the data you worked so hard to collect.

 The remedy: Each patient outcome survey tool has some sort of scoring system, most of which have multiple categories in addition to the overall score.
-Usually there are only one or two parts of the score that you really care about and want to see.
+Usually, there are only one or two parts of the score that you really care about and want to see.
 Here’s what you do: Record the scores that you want to see in some format that works for you and your practice, then take the actual survey and store it somewhere safe.
 That way, if you ever need the individual answers, you’ll have them available.

-Selecting more than one answer
+2. Selecting more than one answer

 The mistake: A patient fills out the survey on a paper form, and rather than choosing the one answer that best describes their situation, they select three.
 Then the patient writes a narrative on the side to explain that it is “hard to choose just one because it fluctuates throughout the day and I just took pain medicine 30 minutes ago so now it’s not really bad but oh boy this morning it was just terrible.”
 Sadly surveys like this are deemed invalid and must be thrown away.

-Asking too much
+3. Asking too much

 Also, keep in mind that there is a fine line between how much we want, and how much patients are willing to give.
 Remember that you need your patients to fill out these surveys at multiple intervals, and you don’t want them to get survey fatigue, which is more likely to happen when the surveys are super long.

 The remedy: Don’t let perfect be the enemy of good.
 If you are considering adding an additional question, think long and hard before doing so.
-Ask yourself: Is the question I want to add covered in some aspect by the actual PRO tools already contained in the survey?
+Ask yourself: Is the question I want to add covered in some aspect by the actual PRO measures already contained in the survey?
 And, how will I use the data generated from this question for either internal process improvement or to better care for my patients?

-Asking too little
+4. Asking too little

-Not collecting any outcome data at all
+5. Not collecting patient-reported outcome data at all